Arborescences and Shortest Path Trees when Colors Matter: Shortest Path Trees and Arborescences

 \section{Shortest Path Trees and Arborescences}

 In this section, we relate shortest path trees and arborescences.
 We begin by mentioning some standard definitions and observations.
-A digraph $T$ is called an {\em out-tree} if every vertex has in-degree at most one and $U(T)$ is a tree.
+A digraph $T$ is called an {\em out-tree} if $U(T)$ is a tree and every vertex has in-degree at most one.
 Out-trees have exactly one vertex whose in-degree is $0$ and that vertex is called as the {\em root} of the out-tree.
-A digraph $T$ is called an {\em out-forest} if every vertex has in-degree at most one and $U(T)$ is a forest.
-Recall that an arborescence is a spanning subgraph that is an out-tree.
+A digraph $T$ is called an {\em out-forest} if $U(T)$ is a forest and every vertex has in-degree at most one.